RoshanKaleem/MAD-PROJECT/README.md

 * Download checkpoints from drive and place it in pythonapi/

-* run puthon api using api.py file
+* run python api using api.py file

 * run flutter app